xseq/whistle-n-clap/README.md

 Note: I started the project with the name "whistle-n-clap" without realizing that the data set does not contain whistling sounds.
 So sorry, no whistling can be detected.

+=== Model ===
+This is a simple realization of CNN based on this article: https://zhuanlan.zhihu.com/p/52298361

 === Reference ===
 >Eduardo Fonseca, Xavier Favory, Jordi Pons, Frederic Font, Xavier Serra.
 "FSD50K: an Open Dataset of Human-Labeled Sound Events", arXiv 2020.
 Purwins, H., Li, B., Virtanen, T., Schlüter, J., Chang, S. Y., & Sainath, T. (2019).
 Deep learning for audio signal processing.
 IEEE Journal of Selected Topics in Signal Processing, 13(2), 206-219.